Most Common English Pronunciation Errors made by Cantonese Speakers

-For those who occasionally make pronunciation mistakes in English, here is a guide for you.
-Reduce your native language interference with these tips…
+For Cantonese speakers who occasionally make pronunciation mistakes in English, here is a guide for you.
+Reduce your native language interference as a Cantonese speaker with these tips…

 Consonant clusters are sets of two or more consonants pronounced one after the other, such as in the words street or swim.
 This is a common feature of many English words, but because these sequences don’t exist in the Cantonese language, they can be challenging for those aiming to align their speech with Modern Received Pronunciation.